 Before the federal courts decision to allow same-sex marriages across the country, the Weisses had to jump through legislative hoops to get the same services as other married couples.
 Despite a county clerk recognizing both women as the parents of their children – each child was actually born through in vitro fertilization with Melissa – North Carolina made it impossible for them to both be listed as parents due to the law specifically stating “one mother” and “one father.”
 In order for them both to become legal parents, they had to deal with complicated adoption laws.
 While that was being sorted out, they ran into a myriad of troubles regarding schools, government services, and even obtaining passports.
 All of these troubles should be a thing of the past now that the lawsuit has ended in their favor.

-For more information about their story, be sure to read a full article posted by The News & Observer, seen here.
 If you have a family law case of your own that requires a legal professional’s input and assistance, you can come to Hopper Law Office.
-Our Raleigh family lawyers are passionate about doing everything we can to help families through difficult times like divorce.
+Our Raleigh family lawyer are passionate about doing everything we can to help families through difficult times like divorce.
 Be sure to contact us today.